 Congressional Management Foundation surveys show constituent interactions strongly influence lawmakers’ decisions, and advocates are more effective when they provide personal stories and information about the impact a bill/issue would have on their district or state.

-AAHPM’s Legislative Action Center makes it simple to review legislation relevant to you, share your perspectives with your representatives in Congress, and begin building relationships that are key to ensuring sound health policy.
+AAHPM’s Legislative Action Center makes it simple to review legislation relevant to you, like the Palliative Care and Hospice Education and Training Act (PCHETA).
+Share your perspectives with your representatives in Congress and begin building relationships that are key to ensuring sound health policy.

 As a hospice and palliative care professional, you are not only a constituent but an expert resource on health policy issues.
 Are you interested in setting up a meeting with your members of Congress and their staff to discuss the needs of patients and families facing serious illness?
 Are you looking to invite your representative to tour your facility and see how the decisions they make impact the services you provide?